CG80499/Attention-only-transformers/README.md

 Direct path: -0.9995849<br />

 This is very close to -1.0.
 This tells that for a given input token, the direct path reduces the probability of that token.
 So if "A" is the current token direct path will ensure that "A" is not predicted as the completion.
 This would explain the second observation.
 This makes sense because the probability of "A" following "A" is 1/26.
-The function of the direct path, in this case, is very different from that in Anthropic's work.
+The function of the direct path, in this case, is very different from in Anthropic's work.

 \* Why are all the matrices multiplied in the wrong order?
 Because the weights are transposed in the code.
 Note that (AB)^T = (B^T)(A^T) and eigenvalues do not change under transposition.